itay-grudev/joystick_control/README.md

 Most likely.

+## Will it work on Windows?

+Uhmm.
+Yes.
+The joystick code.
+The volume control code currently supports only PulseAudio, which is the GNU/Linux audio subsystem.
+But feel free to add your own implementation and submit an MR.

+## Is there a better way to add mappings, but hard-coding them?

+Not for now, mostly because I don't need it.
+If you do - add an issue (or better an MR).
+A clever mapping system work lovely.

 ## Can I use it for my stuff?

 Yes you can, although I choose to distribute it under GPL so you have to make any changes you make open source.
 I would like to improve the project over time, so feel free to send me MRs.